 This programme includes learners’ development and understanding of their autism, their emotions and their impact on themselves and others helping to facilitate a more rewarding and independent life.
 The specialist programme includes peer support, social skills groups and individual counselling.

 Acknowledging that many learners have had difficult or negative experiences in the course of their education we have placed a strong focus within the curriculum on developing self-esteem and confidence.

-The Emotional Literacy curriculum includes
+The Emotional Literacy curriculum explores and includes:

 - Positive thinking and increasing motivation